MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-policies-in-teams.md

 ![Screenshot showing the ability to schedule a new meeting](media/meeting-policies-outlook-add-in.png)

-If you turn this feature off, users are unable to schedule.
+If you turn off this feature, users are unable to schedule.
 Teams meetings when they create a new meeting in Outlook.
 For example, in Outlook on Windows, the **New Teams Meeting** option won't show up in the ribbon.

 ### Allow channel meeting scheduling